-There is one advantage to not knowing the metric system: When I weigh myself in Italy, even after third helpings of tiramisù, I look at the double digits indicating kilograms and feel magra (thin).
-Everywhere else, from the supermarket to the gas station, I’m stumped by Italian’s ways of weighing.
-And so I’m grateful to Silvia Bascelli for this blog.
-Her original Italian version will be available on the “Students and Teachers” page of my “Becoming Italian” website.
-Here is my English adaptation:
+When I weigh myself in Italy, even after third helpings of tiramisù, I look at the double digits indicating kilograms and feel magra (thin).
+Everywhere else, from the supermarket to the gas station, I’m stumped by Italians' ways of weighing.

-Italy, like most of world, uses the sistema metrico decimale (decimal metric system), which is much simpler and more rational than that used in the paesi anglosassoni (Anglosaxon countries).
-You just multiply or divide by 10, 100, or 1000 -- which is much quicker than multiplying or dividing by 12 or by three.
-However, even a simpler system can be disorienting (far disorientare) if you’re not familiar with it.
+Italy, like most of world, uses the sistema metrico decimale (decimal metric system), which is much simpler than that used in the paesi anglosassoni (Anglosaxon countries): You just multiply or divide by 10, 100, or 1000 -- which is much quicker than multiplying or dividing by 12 or by three.
+However, even a simpler system can be disorienting (disorientare, creare confusione) if you’re not familiar with it.

 Fruit and vegetables are sold in "chilogrammi" (kilograms) or simply "chili" (pronounced keel-ee).
-"Mi da' un chilo di mele," you’d say.
+"Mi dia un chilo di mele per favore," you’d say.
 (Give me a chilo of apples.)
 A chilo is a little more than two libbre (pounds) and is divided into ten etti (one etto is about three ounces).
-If you want to buy some prosciutto, you would say, “Mi da' un etto (o due etti.) di prosciutto.”
-(Give me an etto—or two etti—of prosciutto.)
+If you want to buy some prosciutto, you would say, “Vorrei un etto (o due etti) di prosciutto.”
+(I’d like an etto—or two etti—of prosciutto.)

 L'altezza delle montagne (the height of mountains) also is expressed in metri.
 Monte Bianco (Mount Blanc), for instance, is alto 4900 metri e non 4 chilometri e 900 metri (4900 meters high -- not 4 kilometers and 900 meters).

-When you find yourself in these situations, you may be tempted to do what I do: stubbornly try to translate the unknown measurements into those that you know.
-Silvia’s advice: imparare le misure del luogo.
-(Learn the measures of the place.)
+You may be tempted to try, as I have, to translate the unknown measurements into familiar ones.
+A better option: imparare le misure del luogo (learning the measures of the place).
 If you do, you will feel a sense of satisfaction that is fuor di misura (beyond measure).